Information on Program Delivery

 - recruiting, screening and supervising volunteers

-- selecting children who will participate in the program
+- working with teachers to select children who will participate in the program

-- ensuring permission of parents of children in the program
+- ensuring permission from parents/legal guardian of children in the program

 - scheduling the Coaching Sessions over the 10 weeks